Food Allergies-New Understanding

-The first thing we must understand with regards to problems with food allergies is there are three different types of responses.
-According to Food Allergy Survival Guide, it is important to pay attention to how your body reacts to particular foods if you are having allergy symptoms.
+The first thing we must understand with regards to food allergies is to evaluated, and diagnosed by a board-certified allergist.
+According to the Food Allergy Survival Guide, it is important to pay attention to how your body reacts to particular foods if you are having allergy symptoms.

 Most Food Allergies Start in 1st Year of Life

 With regard to food allergens, the action by the immune system is similar.
 It recognizes the invader (food allergen), classifies it as dangerous, and utilizes its unique defense to destroy the invader by unleashing destructive chemicals.
 The first time this happens to an individual there is no systemic response, but the body becomes sensitized.

-Common Food Allergy -Intolerance Problems
+Peanuts - Common Food Allergy

 Kids Living With Food Allergies

-Symtoms of Trouble and Treatments
+Symtoms and Treatments

-Symptoms of Food Sensitivity and Conditions can range from mild to severe, and include the skin and mucous membranes; eczema, hives, redness, swelling of deeper tissues in the mouth and face, itching.
+Symptoms of Food Sensitivity and Conditions can range from mild to severe and include the skin and mucous membranes; eczema, hives, redness, swelling of deeper tissues in the mouth and face, itching.

 - Nervous system; migraines or other headaches, dizziness, spots before the eyes, listlessness, hyperactivity, fatigue, lack of concentration, irritability, depression